hbctraining/reproducibility-tools/lessons/04_GitHub_desktop.md

 There may be times, however, when we wish to ensure that we save a coordinated set of changes.
 For example, if we want to make coordinated changes to multiple files it makes sense to make the changes and then stage (add) and commit all the updated files all together (**atomic commit**).

 Let's say we want to update the code in the `scriplets.R` file to the following wherein we want to use the `util_functions.R` in the code.
-Remember that the `util_functions.R` is the Rscript file we left behind in the folder we had downloaded.
+Remember that the `util_functions.R` is the Rscript file we left behind in the `githubdesktop_workshop_materials` folder we had downloaded.

 1. Let's update the `scriplets.R` file with the following information and save it: